programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 * In this file, using `__all` is not valid.
 * For bigger variants you would typically choose `group: huge` instead of `group: preview`, but this is arbitrary.

-See below for a bigger example.
+See further down for a bigger example.

 Settings can be made for each variant to determine the behavior of the display and export.
-All variables are listed in the hierarchy under **eas. rights_management. \<class\>. version** (see example).
+All variables are listed in the hierarchy under **eas. rights_management. \<class\>. version**.

 | Variable | Format | Description|
 |---|---|---|